defano/pig-tutorial/README.md

 *	Drivers that appeal red-light tickets typically win their cases 10% of the time, but tickets issued during these spikes were overturned 45% of the time.

-Specifically, we'll be reproducing the data (found [in this article](http://apps.chicagotribune.com/news/local/red-light-camera-tickets/)) illustrating periods of abnormally high ticketing activity and identifying any correlation to periods of appeal success.
+Specifically, we'll be reproducing the data found [in this article](http://apps.chicagotribune.com/news/local/red-light-camera-tickets/) illustrating periods of abnormally high ticketing activity and identifying any correlation to periods of appeal success.

-The full investigavtive series [can be found here](http://www.chicagotribune.com/news/watchdog/redlight/).
+The full investigative series [is available on the Tribune's website](http://www.chicagotribune.com/news/watchdog/redlight/).

 Getting Started
 ---------------

 We'll be using the Hortonworks Sandbox v2.1 as our "big data" platform during this exercise.
 The sandbox is freely available, installs trivially, and provides a user friendly interface.
-IUt even has its own built-in tutorial which you can use to improve your skillset outside this course.
+It even has its own built-in tutorial which you can use to improve your skill-set outside this course.

 Most host machines should have little trouble running the sandbox, but official requirements from Hortonworks state: